Travel to Morocco during Ramadan

 – although Moroccans are by now used to it, try not to eat, drink or smoke in public, unless you really have to.
 If you do, do it discreetly.
 No one will throw stones, but it would be impolite;

-don’t expect much between 4 and 8 PM.
+don’t expect much late afternoon.
 Shops and businesses will reopen again later in the evening.
-If you have planned for a trek/ visit/ activity, try to schedule that to end before 4 PM;
+If you have planned for a trek/ visit/ activity, try to schedule that to end before 5 PM;

 – try to enjoy the nights.
 There is hardly a better time of year to have a glimpse into the locals’ every day lives.
 Try to share a meal with the locals ( you will get plenty of invitations) and observe the locals and their lives.
 Most prayers in the evening are conducted outside the mosques and there is a special ambiance all around as people greet and visit each other;